micmejia/bible-dump/NKJV/Acts/Acts 21.md

 When we had sighted Cyprus, we passed it on the left, sailed to Syria, and landed at Tyre; for there the ship was to unload her cargo.

 ###### 4
-And finding [^a]disciples, we stayed there seven days.
+And finding disciples, we stayed there seven days.
 They told Paul through the Spirit not to go up to Jerusalem.

 ###### 5
 When we had come to the end of those days, we departed and went on our way; and they all accompanied us, with wives and children, till _we were_ out of the city.
 And we knelt down on the shore and prayed.